wp-plugins/arsenalpay-for-woocommerce/readme.txt

 * Initial release, bundles WordPress 4.0/4.0.1 and WooCommerce 2.2.4/2.2.8* to 1.6.0.9.

-Here's a link to [ArsenalPay website](https://arsenalpay.ru/ "ArsenalPay payment gateway") and one to [ArsenalPay support][https://arsenalpay.ru/support.html "Support"].
+Here's a link to [ArsenalPay website](https://arsenalpay.ru/ "ArsenalPay payment gateway") and one to [ArsenalPay support](https://arsenalpay.ru/support.html "Support").